Sally Gunnell: Athletics career

 Gunnell won the 400 m hurdles at the 1992 Olympic Games in Barcelona, running 53.23 to defeat Sandra Farmer-Patrick.
 She also anchored the British 4 × 400 m quartet to a bronze medal.
 In 1993, she reached her peak, when she set the world record in the 400 hurdles to win gold in the World Championships in Stuttgart, winning in 52.74, narrowly ahead of Farmer-Patrick who ran 52.79, also inside the old record.

 This record was broken by Kim Batten in 1995, but is still the British record.
-Gunnell was the first female 400 metres hurdler to have won the Olympic and World titles and broken the world record, a feat since achieved by both Dalilah Muhammad and Sydney McLaughlin.
+Gunnell was the first female 400 metres hurdler to have won the Olympic and World titles and broken the world record, a feat since achieved by both Dalilah Muhammad and Sydney McLaughlin-Levrone.

 In 1994, Gunnell added the European title to her collection, winning comfortably in 53.33.
 She also won the Goodwill Games ahead of Kim Batten, successfully defended her Commonwealth title and won the World Cup title in London.
 1994 was her third (and final) year as the world's number one.
 She missed most of 1995 due to injury, an injury from which she would never fully recover.
 Her defence of her Olympic title in Atlanta in 1996 was cut short when she pulled up injured in the semi-finals.
 This seemed a particularly cruel blow, as this race occurred on her 30th birthday.
 Also in 1996, she worked as a Red Cross ambassador in Angola.
 In September 1997, she retired after a recurrence of an Achilles tendon injury forced her to pull out of the World Championships semi-final.

 Gunnell remains the only woman to have won the European, World, Commonwealth and Olympic 400-metre hurdles titles.

 Gunnell is now involved as one of the ambassadors for McCain's Track & Field partnership with UK Athletics.